Back to all articles

 Becoming (and staying) a B Corp is not easy

 Our B Corp Certification keeps us accountable to our #goodcompany goals.
-We are asked to assess our performance every three years across five key areas of impact: workers; clients; governance; community; the environment.
+We are asked to assess our performance every three years across five key areas of impact: workers, clients, governance, community, and the environment.
+We are also legally committed to consider the impact of our business across those five areas and pass a questionnaire of negative risks.

 So, what prompted us to invest so much in this certification?